mdaquin/OWLDLcall/README.md

  - The `IRI of the main ontology` to use.
 The file for this ontology must be located in the directory provided, and might import other ontologies (including `call.owl`).

 And an optional one :
- - A `namefile where to save the new ontology` if you want to save the inferred assertions in a new file
+ - A `namefile` where the new ontology will be saved (under the directory provided in the first argument) if you want to save the inferred assertions in a new file

 It produces on `stdout` the triples (in NTriples format) that are generated from calls to external functions.